Codenhance/codenhance.github.io/python-for-the-amateur-astronomer/index.md

 ## About astronomy

-- WTF do astronomers do all day
+- WTF do astronomers do all day anyway?
+- Where to get astro data and what it looks like when you get it (FITS format)

 ## Python use in astronommy

-- IDL, Python, etc. link to my interview with guy (?)
-- I live on BI nbd, these guys python all day long
+- IDL vs Python (legacy vs newcomer, proprietary vs open source)
+- Specific example: Subaru Telescope base station (a mile from my house) uses Python extensively

 ## Getting started with astropy

-- download and make a pretty picture
+- download a nebula and make a pretty picture
-- do something else idk
+- do something else TODO

-## Vispy
+## Trying out Vispy

-- run test code
+- run spiral galaxy simulation and modify it
-- do a thing?
+- do something else TODO

 ## What to do next

-- wilfred's project
+- Crowdsourced citizen science astro project (I know the guy, but I forgot the name)
 - other projects TODO